Why Do Red Blood Cells Burst In Distilled Water

 Distilled water is an effective tool for causing red blood cell lysis, or the breaking down of red blood cells.
 This process is often used in medical research to isolate and study the components of red blood cells.
 The effectiveness of distilled water in this process is due to its properties as a pure, non-ionic solvent.
 Unlike other solvents, distilled water does not contain impurities or charged molecules that can interact with the components of the red blood cell membranes.
 This means that it can more effectively cause lysis by breaking down the cell membranes without leaving behind any unwanted substances.
 Additionally, since distilled water has a neutral pH level, it does not cause any unwanted reactions when it comes into contact with red blood cells.
 In summary, distilled water is effective at causing red blood cell lysis because it is pure, non-ionic solvent and has a neutral pH level which makes it less likely to cause unwanted reactions.

-See also How Can You Distill Tap Water
+See also How Do We Make Distilled Water

 High Levels of Solute Concentration Cause Red Blood Cell Lysis